0xPexy/solidity-materials/security-and-auditing-full-course-s23/s5-tswap/report/findings.md

 -   }
 ```

-### [H-2] Incorrect input token amount calculation in swap takes much more inputs
+### [H-2] Incorrect Fee Calculation in `getInputAmountBasedOnOutput` Overcharges Users

 **Description:** `TSwapPool::getInputAmountBasedOnOutput` calculates `inputAmount` by multiplying `10_000` to `(inputReserves * outputAmount)`.

-**Impact:** Because the `TSwapPool::swapExactOutput` uses the method, costs users to pay ten times more inputs than the normal case to get the same amount of outputs.
+**Impact:** Because the `TSwapPool::swapExactOutput` uses the method, causes users to pay ten times more inputs than the normal case to get the same amount of outputs.

 **Proof of Concept:** The code shows that the pool consist of 1:1 PoolToken-WETH with 100(e18) amount each.
 The user wants 10 output WETH, expecting about 11.11 PoolTokens are inserted to the pool.
 But about 111 PoolTokens are inserted, taken from the user.